outlearn-content/angular/sections/step_12.md

 # Summary

 There you have it!
 We have created a web app in a relatively short amount of time.
-In the {@link the_end closing notes} we'll cover where to go from here.
+In the closing notes we'll cover where to go from here.

 [bower]: http://bower.io/